ipfs/js-ipfs/examples/README.md

 #### Webapp

-Webapps must have a `package.json` that contains a `build` script.
-This script should place all assets in a folder named `dist` including an `index.html` file.
+Webapps must have a `package.json` that contains either a `build` or a `bundle` script.
+This script should place all assets in a folder named `dist`, `build` or `public` including an `index.html` file.
 During testing this will have a web server run over it using `http-server`.

 #### Simple demo